aholdahl/react-sample-project/README.md

         console.log('error connecting pool to database');
     })

-In server.js, replace the res.send line with the following:
+In server.js (or sample.router.js if componentized), replace the res.send line with the following:

     let queryText = `SELECT * FROM "test_table";`
     pool.query(queryText)